 This website would not have been possible without Dolly Holmes' generous permission to use her beautiful painting, "Fossil," as the core element of our website heading.
 Indeed, the entire website has been structured around the painting.
 Please join us in thanking her for this use, and please honor her copyright.
 And be sure to take a look at some of her paintings, and those of her husband Mark Pehanich, at

-August Friday for the Arts!
-Features a Twelve Venues, Music Five to One
+September Friday for the Arts!
+Features a Fourteen Venues, Music Six to One

-The Charlottesville cajun rock band Jolie Fille will be performing at Trapezium Brewing.
-The Summer Belles will be singing at the Library.
-Grammy-nominated jazz guitarist andsinger-songwriter Jim Adkins will be performing at The Ward, the Dirty Runaways at Old Towne’s Alibi, Bobby Horne and C.W.
-Barr at Adelaid’s, Rudy Faulkner & Friends at Croaker’s Spot, the Sinatra-style crooner Joe LaLuna at Maria’s, Zack Artis in the Martini Lounge at Wabi Sabi, and Sayer McShane in the Music Room at Wabi.
+Bill McGee, Tim Bowman, and the Urban Guerilla Orchestra headline Jazz under the Stars in the parking lot at Good Shepherd Baptist Church.
+Soprano Laraine Minetree Smith will be performing at St. Paul’s.
+Mary Jane D’Arville will be performing an evening of harp music at The Ward, Iris Schwartz playing the flute at the Art League, the Dirty Runaways performing at Old Towne’s Alibi, Bobby Horne and C.W.
+Barr at Adelaid’s, Rudy Faulkner & Friends at Croaker’s Spot, Dale Traylor (acoustic guitar) for Battersea Foundation at the McIlwaine House, the Sinatra-style crooner Joe LaLuna at Maria’s, Skylea, featuring Jenna Johnson at Old Towne Studio 7, Rick Elliott in the Martini Lounge at Wabi Sabi, and Zack Artis in the Music Room at Wabi.
 Triple B will be performing on the patio at Andrade’s.
-And Scottish singers of Clan Haggis will be performing in the courtyard at Tramonto Ristorante.
-Music this month from five to one!
+And the Scottish singers of Clan Haggis will be performing in the courtyard at Tramonto Ristorante.
+Music this month from six to one!